What is a Second Mortgage?

 Using a HELOC as a Second Mortgage

 A home equity line of credit is a revolving loan that allows you to borrow money at any time up to a certain credit limit.
-When you get a HELOC in addition to a separate mortgage, your HELOC is considered to be a second mortgage.
+When you get a HELOC in addition to a separate mortgage, your HELOC can act as a second mortgage.
 You’ll be making two monthly or bi-weekly payments: one for your mortgage, and one for your HELOC.

 To learn more about HELOCs, including how much you can borrow, how much your HELOC payments would be, and the various ways that a HELOC can be used, visit our home equity line of credit calculator.
 The latest rates from various HELOC lenders can also be seen on our HELOC rates page.